California Country Park: History

-From the 1930s to the 1950s the park was home to a speedway track, where local speedway team the 'California Poppies' competed on the dirt track laid out in a remote corner of the estate.
+From the 1930s to the 1950s the park was home to a speedway track.
+The Reading and District Motor Club ran a series of meetings in 1939, on the dirt track laid out in a remote corner of the estate.
+Later from 1954 to 1956, a local speedway team, the California Poppies, rode on the track.

 In the early 1960s the amusement business was failing and the site obtained new owners who turned it into a holiday camp.
 Caravan and camping facilities are still available on site at the California Chalet and Touring Park but the main part of the original amusement area is within the country park and now largely overgrown.